lavishgargcloud123-Data/Statistics_Concepts/README.md

 9. Draw Conclusions
 10. Documents the Analysis Process / Report Making

-Mean is best calculated in the case of No OUTLIERS Median is best calculated in case of OUTLIERS
+**Mean** is best calculated in the case of No OUTLIERS.
+**Median** is best calculated in case of OUTLIERS.
-Mode is best calculated in the case of Categorical Variables
+**Mode** is best calculated in the case of Categorical Variables.

-Measures of Dispersion:
+**Measures of Dispersion:**

--> Degree of Variation
+1. Degree of Variation
--> Range or IQR ( Q3 - Q1 -> 50% of middle data)
+2. Range or IQR ( Q3 - Q1 -> 50% of middle data)
--> Quartiles, Percentiles
+3. Quartiles, Percentiles
--> Variance and STD
+4. Variance and STD

-NOTE: Range is sensitive to Extreme Values
+NOTE: 1-> Range is sensitive to Extreme Values
-      Range does not consider the distribution of the data Range is suitable for Small Datasets.
+      2-> Range does not consider the distribution of the data 3-> Range is suitable for Small Datasets.
 IQR -> Not sensitive to Extreme Values

-Graphical Representations
+**Graphical Representations**

 1. Histogram
 2. Box Plots
 3. Scatter Plots

-1. Histograms
+**1. Histograms**

 -> It displays the distribution of data.
 It can also be used for identifying Patterns, Outliers, and skewness